ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 Before you move on, add comments to your file to explain each line of code.

-How many pixels is your image?
+How many pixels is your image composed of?
 The following command could be helpful:

 ```
 bear.size